pranavpandey/dynamic-preferences/README.md

 ## Usage

+It provides various methods to `save`, `load` and `delete` keys and preferences.
 Please read below about the various supported operations.

-> For complete reference, please read the [documentation][documentation].
+> For a complete reference, please read the [documentation][documentation].

 ### Initialize